jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 This leads to freezing and laggy apps.

 The solution is to offload CPU intensive tasks to a background task/thread.
-This starts to get into queuing up new threads/tasks, using `ConfigureAwait(false)`, etc. Things beyond the scope of our article.
+This starts to get into queuing up new threads/tasks, how to use `ConfigureAwait(false)` to keep asynchronous branches of your code on a non-UI context, etc. All things beyond the scope of our article.

 # Conclusion